eclipser-fx/interceptor/docs/THREAT_MODEL.md

 In rough order of value per unit of work:

 1. **Checkpoint the tail.** Periodically record `(length, last_event_hash)` somewhere separate.
 Closes the largest gap.
+(Implemented: `checkpoint`.)
 2. **Counter-sign.** A second party signing periodic checkpoints turns a self-attestation into something closer to a witnessed one.
+(Implemented:
+   `countersign` with an external key; still manual and per-checkpoint, not continuous remote shipping.)
 3. **Hardware-backed keys.** A key in a TPM, Secure Enclave, or HSM cannot be copied out of the file, which addresses trust assumption 1 directly.
 4. **Signed rotation records.** The trusted set today is local operator state;
    a signed, witnessed rotation event would let a compromise of the *current* key have a cleanly bounded blast radius instead of an operator-managed one.

-None of these are implemented.
+Items 3 and 4 are not implemented.